bbeng89/ntbk/README.md

 </p>

-A simple, opinionated terminal notebook based loosely around the ideas of bullet journaling.
+A simple, opinionated terminal notebook inspired by bullet journaling.

 * [Why does this exist?](#why-does-this-exist)
 * [Project philosophy](#project-philosophy)